Michael-A-Heuer/process-plugin-poc/USAGE_GUIDE.md

 In `plugin.ts` inside the `plugin` folder, you can add plugin-related event handlers.
 In `pluginSetupProcessor.ts` inside the `osx` folder, you can add plugin-setup-processor-related event handlers that your plugin might require.

-For the `MyPlugin` example, two handlers are already provided:
+For the `Process` example, two handlers are already provided:

 - `handleInstallationPrepared`: Handles the `InstallationPrepared` event.
 This event is emitted when the installation is prepared.
 This event contains the `installationId` and the handler will create a new `PluginEntity` entity with the `installationId` as the id.
 - `handleNumberStored`: Handles the `NumberStored` event.
 And stores the number in the `pluginEntity` entity in the `number` property.